newrelic/newrelic-salesforce-exporter/cmd/nr-salesforce-eventlog/README.md

 ### New Relic credentials

-Credentials to inject data to New Relic.
+After the `eventLog` config, we have the New Relic credentials, required to inject data.

 ```yaml
 licenseKey: "<LICENSE KEY HERE>"